Arjun Singh came to UCOL wanting to expand his culinary skills. Now he’s working at one of New Zealand’s most renowned hotels.

 “I wanted to come to New Zealand because I love the nature and the environment here.
 You can go on a lot of great outdoor adventures.
 It’s also good to be able to experience a different kind of lifestyle.”

-Arjun found the course to be an eye-opener, as he got to work with food he had little to no experience with back home.
+Arjun found his time in the UCOL training kitchen to be an eye-opener, as he got to work with food he had little to no experience with back home.

 “Cooking things like steak and pork were very new for me.
 In New Zealand, people often eat medium rare steak so that was an interesting thing to learn and put into practice.”